 The CRTC currently has the authority to impose conditions on telecommunications providers' services, and it has helped to create the Office of the Commissioner for Complaints for Telecom-Television Services and established a Wireless Code of Conduct.
 That said, the federal government has asked the Legislative Panel whether "further improvements pertaining to consumer protection, rights and accessibility" are required by statute.
 Do people in Canada have rights of access to communications distribution systems?
-Should Canada's broadcasting and telecommunications statutes be changed to strengthen protection for audiences, content providers and telecommunications users, and if so, how?
+Should Canada's broadcasting and telecommunications users, and if so, how?